jpceia/42-webserv/README.md

     2. The browser requests a style sheet.
 The server returns a CSS file.
     3. The browser requests an JPG image.
 The server returns a JPG file.
     4. The browser requests JavaScript code.
 The server returns a JS file.
     5. The browser requests data.
-The server returns data (in XML or JSON).</code>
+The server returns data (in XML or JSON).

 ## HTML: